Guardianship Lawyers - Joliet, IL

 (4) the minor’s adjustment to his or her home, school, and community , including the length of time that the minor has lived with the parent and the guardian;

 (5) The nature and extent of visitation between the parent and the minor and the guardians’ ability and willingness to facilitate visitation.

-The Attorneys at Henderson Law & Mediation are exceptionally skilled at all aspects of Guardianships of Minor Children, including, obtaining a Guardianship when a parent is unwilling or unable to care for their minor child.
-The Attorneys at Henderson Law & Mediation are also capable of terminating Guardianship when it is no longer appropriate.
+The Attorneys at Henderson & Mehta Law and Mediation Center are exceptionally skilled at all aspects of Guardianships of Minor Children, including, obtaining a Guardianship when a parent is unwilling or unable to care for their minor child.
+The Attorneys at Henderson & Mehta Law and Mediation Center are also capable of terminating Guardianship when it is no longer appropriate.

 Guardianship for Disabled Adults

 Sometimes a parent or other loved one can no longer care for themselves.
 If an adult is incapacitated and cannot make decisions concerning their financials, medical treatment or day-to-day care, a Guardian can be appointed to make these decisions on their behalf.